What are Kidney Stones?

 A small opening is made in the back over the kidney with a needle.
 Dr. Lazare dilates this opening and then he inserts a fiber-optic telescope into the kidney.
 Dr. Lazare visualizes the stone and breaks it into small pieces with a wand – like instrument that creates mechanical shock waves.
 The stone fragments are then removed with suction.

-Video About Kidney Stone
+Video About Kidney Stones

 Contact Us